openjdk/jextract/doc/GUIDE.md

 ```

 Here we use the lambda `(a, b) -> a * b` as the implementation of the `callback_t` instance
-we create using the call to `allocate`.
+we create using `allocate`.
 This method returns an upcall stub like the ones
 returned by the `java.lang.foreign.Linker::upcallStub` method.
 The `arena` argument denotes
 the lifetime of the upcall stub, meaning that the upcall stub will be freed when the arena
 is closed (after which the callback instance should no longer be called).